-Developing our district as New Zealand's lifestyle capital will take a team effort - and here's how you can get involved!
-The Mayor and Councillors have proposed focus areas they would like your feedback on.
+Developing our district as New Zealand's lifestyle capital will take a team effort.

 As a community, we want to have a conversation about these proposed focus areas for the next three years, which are underpinned by our 30-year plan called the District Blueprint.

-The proposed focus areas are listed below and each week we'll be focusing on a different topic:
+The proposed focus areas are listed below and each week we focused on a different topic:

 Top 10 Focus Area Keep Talking